filthynobleman/curves-surf/README.md

 ### Reproducibility
 This repository contains the data for reproducing the experiment depicted in the teaser figure of the paper.
 The experiment can be reproduced by running the executable without arguments (from the `build` directory) or by giving the file `examples/teaser.json` as argument.
+Alternatively, you can run the PowerShell script `make_teaser.ps1` for carrying out the entire compilation process as well.
+The results from the teaser experiments will be produced at `build/teaser-cycles.obj`.

 ## Visualization